 To get started, give these strategies a try:

-Ask your child to rank their classes from those in which paying attention is easy to the one that makes their mind wander the most.
+Look to open-ended questions to get your teens talking—ask your child to rank their classes from those in which paying attention is easy to the one that makes their mind wander the most.
 From there, ask follow up questions and help your child identify patterns.
 You might find:

 - AM/PM classes are more challenging